 Trip was WYLD

-This past week I had the pleasure of fishing with Captain Garrett and Captain Laramy with Fishing Florida Charters out of Crystal River.
-This was actually my 4th trip of the year with them and once again they made it one to remember.
+This past week I had the pleasure of fishing with Captain Garrett and Captain Laramy of Fishing Florida Charters out of Crystal River.

 Till next time